jonlabelle/AntiLdapInjection/README.md

 ## Installation

-The latest AntiLdapInjection package is available for installation on [NuGet](https://www.nuget.org/packages/AntiLdapInjection).
+The latest AntiLdapInjection package is available for installation on [NuGet].
 Use any of the following client tool commands listed below to install the package.

 - [.NET CLI](#install-package-using-dotnet-cli)
 - [NuGet Package Manager](#install-package-using-nuget-package-manager)